greenerservices/greenerservices.github.io/app/principles/actions/7a-design-for-well-paced-and-successful-user-journeys.md

   parent:  7.
 Design for greener user journeys across all channels
 ---

-Design to maximise the number of users that complete their task on a service first time round.
+There are a number of approaches we can adopt to increase the likelihood that service journeys are resource efficient and that users achieve their goal at the first attempt.

 When users fail to complete their tasks on a service, this creates 'failure demand'.
 More resources are needed for follow up enquiries and providing user support.